MikeAvgeros/escape-game/README.md

 - **User Stories**

 	- As a User, I want to be presented with a well structured game, so I can intuitively navigate and access the information I seek.

+  - As a User, I want to be able to name my character similar to RPG games.

   - As a User, I want to be able to understand and enjoy the presented story.

   - As a User, I want the displayed images to convey the emotion of the story.

   - As a User, I want to be able to update my character's stats and weapons to help me beat the enemies.

   - As a User, I want the UI to be consistent throughout the game, so it will be visually appealing and easy to play it.

   - As a User, I want to have a way to save my progress, so I don't have to start the game from scratch every time.

   - As a User, I want a way to visualise how I am doing in the game, and how many more rooms are left till my character escapes.

   - As a User, I want the game to give me feedback every time I choose correct actions that progress the story or raise my character's stats.

 ## Scope